essdot/spliddit/README.md

 // => '😤 olleH'
 ```

-Also, since surrogate pairs take up two spaces in the Javascript string for a single character, `spliddit` can help you correctly count the number of characters in the string:
+Also, since surrogate pairs take up two spaces in the Javascript string to represent a single character, `spliddit` can help you correctly count the number of characters in the string:

 ```javascript
 var spliddit = require('spliddit')